boffyd/UdacityMLOPs-Capstone/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

+The best performing model was voting ensemble with an accuracy of

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

-This allows us to select a particular machine learning method.
-For this project I chose XGBoostClassifier because it is quite robust, is a gradient boosting ensemble classification algorithm.
+For this project I chose XGBoostClassifier because it is quite robust, its a gradient boosting ensemble classification algorithm.
 There are a multitude of hyperparameters that can be used.

+To limit the compute resources I have chose
+Max Depth - This defines the number of trees that can selected for each estimater.
+Larger numbers can lead more to overfitting, so for this experiment the field has been set relatively low.

+Learning Rate - This is a weighting factor that can be applied to the boosting model.

+Primary Metric is Accuracy.

 ### Results

-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?
+The best run metrics where
+Accuracy 0.869
+Max Depth 2
+Learning Rate 1

+The results where similar to the AutoML, better ways to improve this might be to go to a grid search, include more variables including the number of estimators.

+For example,

+max depth could be changed to be 2, 5 and 10

+learning rate, could be changed to 0.1, 0.5, 1, 2

+add additional hyperparameters (which will consume more resources)

+Other improvements would be additional pre-processing including
+1. Change the the training script to provide a different encoding method,
+2. More work on data leakage, feature engineering and dropping correlated variables

+Changing the primary metric, AUC is also used for classification (for example).

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: